kellwinr/university-portal-2/README.md

 # 🎓 University Student Portal Redesign

 A complete **conceptual UI/UX redesign** of a university student portal.
-This project modernises a legacy, table-based system into a **responsive, Apple-inspired Glassmorphism interface**, focusing on usability, visual hierarchy, and interaction design.
+This project modernises a legacy, table-based system into a **responsive, usability-focused interface**, emphasising clarity, visual hierarchy, and interaction design in a high-information academic environment.

 > ⚠️ This is a **personal portfolio project** created for learning and demonstration purposes.
 > It is **not affiliated with, endorsed by, or connected to any university or institution**.